MSegimon/Movie-Rater/README.md

 ## Usage

-Explore, rate, and review movies and series directly from the app.
+Explore and rate movies and series directly from the app.
 Use the search functionality to find specific titles or discover new content.
 Sort the listings by the highest-rated to find the best of the best.

 ## License